Overview for Cycling the Amalfi Coast

 Breakfast is included every day.
 Dinners are included on 3 nights.
 No picnic lunches are included in the tour price, but these can be prepared for you by the accommodation holders, or products for picnics can be purchased in the villages where you stay.

 Travel for Cycling the Amalfi CoastGo to top of page

 Our recommended arrival airport for this holiday is Naples.
 Other Italian airports are also well connected to the area.

 Please note that flight information can change rapidly, and not all flights run daily.
 Please do check directly with the airlines’ websites or Skyscanner before finalising any booking with us.
 Please do not book your flights before we have confirmed your booking.

 Transfers to/from Airports

-The tour starts in Vietri, only a few kilometres from Salerno which can easily be reached by train from Naples or Rome.
-From Salerno there are regular buses to Vietri, which stop in front of the hotel.
-The tour ends after breakfast on day 6 in Salerno from where you can take the train for your way back.
+The tour starts in Cetara/Vietri, only a few kilometres from Salerno which can easily be reached by train from Naples or Rome.
+From Salerno there are regular buses to Cetara/Vietri.
+The tour ends after breakfast on day 6, from where you can take the train for your way back.